RapidAPI/DevRel-Stack-Data/guides/posts/pratham/create-a-text-sentiment-analysis-app/post.md

 ![text sentiment analysis application](https://raw.githubusercontent.com/PrathamKumar14/DevRel-Stack-Data/dev/guides/posts/pratham/create-a-text-sentiment-analysis-app/text-sentiment-analysis.png)

 Go to [RapidAPI Hub](https://rapidapi.com/hub?utm_source=medium.com%2F%40Rapid_API&utm_medium=DevRel&utm_campaign=DevRel) and create a free account to get your API key.
 The fun part is that you can use over 35,000 excellent APIs with just one API key.
 So it’s worth creating a free account on RapidAPI Hub.

-Feel free to drop your suggestions, feedback, and doubts down below.
-We love checking them out.

 With that said, we hope you enjoy this article.
 Peace out!!
 Keep coding!
 We will catch you with the next excellent project idea.